5 Reasons Why Australia’s Kimberley Region Is a Can’t-Miss Travel Destination

 2. The Kimberley’s Fiery Sunrises and Sunsets Are Without Equal

 While sunrise is often a beautiful time of day wherever you are in the world, the complicated coloration of the Kimberley landscape tends to make this time of day especially dramatic here.
 There’s nothing quite like hiking by the glow of your headlamp (or flashlight) and seeing the scenery around you gradually light up as the rocks, waterholes, gorges and desert terrain suddenly spring to life as the sun comes up.
-No need to worry if you’re not an early riser—sunsets in the Kimberley are equally spectacular, especially along the West Coast.
+No need to worry if you’re not an early riser—sunsets in Australia’s Kimberley are equally spectacular, especially along the West Coast.
 In Cable Beach, you can experience the magic from the back of a camel, one of the most iconic ways to catch a sunset in this part of Australia.

 3. The Setting and Wildlife of the Kimberley Are Quintessentially Australian